zzzyans/PulseSG/README.md

     ```

 4.  **Configure Environment Variables:**
-    Create a file named `.env.local` in the root of the project and add your secret keys.
+    This project requires API keys from Twilio to send SMS messages.
+You may get your own free trial credentials from Twilio.com.Create a file named `.env.local` in the root of the project and add your secret keys.
 This file is ignored by Git and will not be committed.

     ```env
     # .env.local